hyperledger-archives/sawtooth-core/docs/source/app_developers_guide/intro_to_sawtooth.rst

   $ intkey load -f batches.intkey -U http://rest_api:8080

-You can observe the processing of the intkey transactions by observing the logging output of the validator.
-A truncated example of the validator's output is shown below:
+You can observe the processing of the intkey transactions by observing the logging output of the intkey transaction processor.
+A truncated example of the intkey transaction processor's output is shown below:

 .. code-block:: console